gtech-mulearn/Top-100-Coders/profile/rineezahmedn@mulearn.md

 #### Networking:

 - My excellant written & verbal communication skills in English, and Malayalam can help me network smoothly with the rest of the Top 100 community.
-I can also become a mentor and help people with their challenges.
+I can also become a mentor and help people with their challenges in coding, architecture, deployment and scaling.

 #### As a Top 100 Member: